November 20, 2020 – March 7, 2021

 As one of the first to publish Annette Wehrmann’s Luftschlangentexte, the artist magazine NEID (1992–2004) also documented fragments of the “Innenstadtaktionen” in Berlin.
 The exhibition features issues of NEID #4 and NEID #7.

-Further, Stadt und Knete presents works by Josef Kramhöller (1968–2000), namely a series of photographs depicting fingerprints on window fronts of luxury boutiques from 1995, as well as the collection of materials The Lord Drinks With the Cook in the Kitchen.
+Further, Stadt und Knete presents a series of photographs depicting fingerprints on window fronts of luxury boutiques from 1995 by Josef Kramhöller (1968–2000).

 Alongside Amelie von Wulffen’s collaboratively produced video works, the exhibition presents three photo collages depicting buildings in East Berlin reflecting her enthusiasm for the Soviet modernism and the remaining parts of a shop window installation from 1996.
 The plywood figures depict both found and invented logos of manual craft’s companies.